Partner at Wiggin LLP

 Mr Browne has a broad practice, advising on the enforcement and exploitation of all forms of IP rights, with a particular focus on patents, trademarks and design rights.
 He also has experience advising on competition law issues arising in the context of IP matters.

-Mr Browne litigates across the English courts, with recent cases including patent entitlement proceedings in the High Court, patent infringement proceedings in the Intellectual Property Enterprise Court and trademark and passing-off disputes in the High Court (including cases under the shorter trials scheme procedure).
-He also appears before the EU courts and IP institutions, with particular experience of disputes before the EU Intellectual Property Office and the General Court of the Court of Justice of the European Union.
+Mr Browne litigates across the English courts, with recent cases including patent entitlement proceedings in the High Court, patent infringement proceedings in the Intellectual Property Enterprise Court and trademark and passing off disputes in the High Court (including cases under the Shorter Trials Scheme procedure).
+He also has international arbitration experience.

 Mr Browne regularly advises clients on the commercial exploitation of their IP rights, with a particular focus on drafting and negotiating joint development, licensing and franchise agreements, as well as advising on the establishment and operation of selective distribution networks.

-Mr Browne is a member of Wiggin's technology practice group.
-His clients hail from a variety of industry sectors – from multinational technology companies and industrial and diversified product manufacturers to international fashion brands, high-end interior furnishing retailers, airline seat designers and sports goods suppliers.
+His clients hail from a variety of industry sectors – from multinational technology companies and industrial and diversified product manufacturers to international fashion brands, high-end interior furnishing retailers, computer games publishers and sports goods suppliers.